b3rs3rk1ng/emergent-psychology-engine/docs/TERROR_EFFECT.md

 2. **Predictable Behavior:** Same triggers produce identical responses
 3. **No Individual Differences:** All instances behave similarly despite claiming unique personalities

-We propose an alternative: **emergent emotional AI** where feelings arise from mathematical models of psychological processes, not from programmed responses.
+We propose an alternative: **emergent emotional AI** where feelings arise from mathematical models of 19 psychological variables, not from programmed responses.

 ### 1.2 The TERROR Effect